Software-Improvement-Group/sigridci/docs/capabilities/architecture-quality.md

 <img src="../images/aq-summary.png" width="600" />

-This page provides you with a summary, but you may decide that further investigation into the actual architecture is needed.
+This page provides you with a summary, but you may decide that further investigation into your system's current architecture is needed.
 You can use the "explore architecture" button to navigate to Sigrid's architecture explorer page.
 Clicking on one of the system properties on the right will *also* take you to the architecture explorer page, but will then immediately jump to the system property you just clicked on.

 ## Exploring your system's as-is architecture